lens-protocol/open-actions-directory/open_actions_pr_template.md

-# Open Action PR Template
+# Open Action / Smart Post PR Template

-To submit a new Open Action, [create a new PR](https://github.com/lens-protocol/open-actions-directory/compare) with the following information in the PR comment:
+To submit a new Smart Post, [create a new PR](https://github.com/lens-protocol/open-actions-directory/compare) with the following information in the PR comment:

 - Open Action name
 - Open Action description